 RASG-PA Safety Issue Alert 03A / 16 January 2026

-Subject: GNSS (GPS) Interference Events – Advisory for Operations in Northern South America, Adjacent Caribbean FIRs and Eastern Pacific Ocean
+Subject: Advisory on GNSS (GPS) Interference Events –affecting Operations in the northern portion of South America, the Adjacent Caribbean FIRs, and eastern portions of the Pacific Ocean.

-Threat: The alert addresses the increasing number of GNSS (GPS) interference events (jamming and/or spoofing) reported in recent weeks within this region, which may temporarily degrade navigation, surveillance, and communication systems, potentially affecting aircraft performance-based navigation (PBN) operations and situational awareness.
+Threat: The alert addresses the increasing number of GNSS (GPS) interference events (jamming and/or spoofing) reported within this region, in recent weeks.
+The events may temporarily degrade navigation, surveillance, and communication systems, potentially affect aircraft performance-based navigation (PBN) operations, and reduce situational awareness.

-Intended Audience: This Safety Alert is intended for air operators, flight crews, dispatchers, ANSPs, and aerodrome operators involved in flight operations across the northern South American, adjacent Caribbean FIRs and Eastern Pacific Ocean.
-It also provides guidance for Civil Aviation Authorities and regional safety bodies responsible for information sharing and risk management.
+Intended Audience: This Safety Alert is intended for air operators, flight crews, dispatchers, ANSPs, and aerodrome operators involved in flight operations across the identified area.
+This Advisory also provides guidance for Civil Aviation Authorities and regional safety bodies responsible for operations within the identified area.

 Background

-In recent weeks, airlines and air navigation service providers (ANSPs) have reported an increasing number of GNSS (Global Navigation Satellite System) interference events affecting aircraft operations across northern South America and the southern Caribbean region.
+In recent weeks, airlines and air navigation service providers (ANSPs) have reported an increasing number of GNSS (Global Navigation Satellite System) interference events affecting aircraft operations across the region.
 The occurrences have been reported within the Maiquetía (Venezuela), Piarco (Trinidad and Tobago), San Juan Oceanic (Puerto Rico), Curaçao, Georgetown (Guyana), and Paramaribo (Suriname) FIRs.
-Additionally, the FAA issued NOTAMS for US civil operations in the overwater portions of the Mexico (MMFR), Central American (MHTG), Panama (MPZL), Bogota (SKED) and Guayaquil (SEFG) Flight Information Regions (FIRs), the entirety of the Mazatlan Oceanic (MMFO) FIR and in a portion of the unassigned eastern Pacific Ocean (XX01).
+Additionally, the FAA has issued NOTAMS informing US civil operators of associated safety risks/concerns for overwater portions of the Mexico (MMFR), Central American (MHTG), Panama (MPZL), Bogota (SKED) and Guayaquil (SEFG) Flight Information Regions (FIRs), the entirety of the Mazatlan Oceanic (MMFO) FIR and in a portion of the unassigned eastern Pacific Ocean (XX01).

 These reports describe temporary or intermittent losses of GNSS signals, occasionally accompanied by navigation alerts (NAV UNABLE RNP, FMS POSITION LOST), ADS-B dropouts, or loss of datalink synchronization.
-The disruptions have been observed in both en-route and terminal phases of flight, generally at cruising altitudes, and lasting from a few seconds to several minutes.
+The disruptions have been observed in both the en-route and terminal phases of flight, generally at cruising altitudes, and lasting from a few seconds to several minutes.

-Reports from operators indicate that GNSS signal losses have, in some instances, been accompanied by the simultaneous loss of transponder data or ADS-B surveillance, resulting in temporary loss of ATC visibility.
-Multiple occurrences have been observed on consecutive days within affected sectors, with signals generally returning to normal after exiting those areas.
+Reports from operators indicate that GNSS signal losses have, in some instances, been accompanied by the simultaneous loss of transponder data or ADS-B connectivity, resulting in a temporary loss of ATC surveillance services.
+Multiple occurrences have been observed, within affected sectors, on consecutive days.
+The signals generally return to normal for the aircraft once they exit those areas.
 While several FIRs have issued NOTAMs advising possible interference, similar disruptions have been reported in adjacent airspace where no NOTAM has been published.
 It is important to emphasize that the absence of a NOTAM does not imply that interference is not occurring.

-This situation has prompted coordination among ICAO’s South American (SAM) and North American, Central American and Caribbean (NACC) Regional Offices, together with CANSO’s CADENA network, the Regional Aviation Safety Group of Pan America (RASG-PA), and several regional safety partners, to facilitate information sharing, support investigation, and promote consistent operational guidance for the region.
+Although no safety incidents or accidents have been attributed to these events, the growing frequency and geographical spread of reports make this an emerging safety concern requiring continued monitoring and a coordinated response.

-Although no safety incidents or accidents have been attributed to these events, the growing frequency and geographical spread of reports make this an emerging safety concern requiring continued monitoring and coordinated response.
+The situation prompted coordination among ICAO’s South American (SAM) and North American, Central American and Caribbean (NACC) Regional Offices, , the Regional Aviation Safety Group of Pan America (RASG-PA together with CANSO’s CADENA network, and several regional safety partners, to facilitate information sharing, support investigations, and promote harmonized operational guidance for the region.

 Operational Implications

 GNSS interference, whether caused by intentional jamming, unintentional emissions, or other sources, can affect several key systems used in modern aviation.
 Reports from operators in this region have highlighted the following operational impacts: